 Clara Joy Grech Enriquez is a medical student at the University of Malta.
 She is an active member of the Malta Medical Students Association, where she coordinates peer education campaigns in schools and sixth forms focusing on healthcare, sexual health, and rights.
 Clara has also contributed as an article writer for the European Medical Students’ Association’s Velvet Health Project, which produced 14 patient-centred articles on surgical patient care.
 Beyond her involvement in medical education and advocacy, Clara has a keen interest in medical research.

-Michael Farrugia is a fifth-year medical student at the University of Malta with a particular interest in ophthalmology.
+Michael Farrugia is an FY doctor with a particular interest in ophthalmology.
 He has undertaken a range of clinical experiences including placements in Switzerland, India, and Kenya, which have broadened his perspective on global healthcare delivery.
 Alongside his medical studies, he has actively contributed to youth engagement and public health initiatives, reflecting a commitment to advocacy, leadership, and community-oriented care.
 Michael brings strong communication skills, an interest in health systems and preventive care, and a collaborative mindset to multidisciplinary research environments.
 He is particularly passionate about bridging clinical practice with evidence-based approaches to improve population health outcomes.

-Conor Shaw is a fifth-year medical student a the University of Malta with a strong interest in research.
+Conor Shaw is an FY doctor with a strong interest in research.
 His experience includes organising international research exchanges for Maltese medical students through the International Federation of Medical Students’ Associations, as well as collaborating with colleagues on published articles.
 With a passion for public health, medical education and metabolic disease, he is excited to engage in this role.

 Nicole Lautier Cauchi is a medical student with a Bachelor of Science in Nursing (Honours) from the University of Malta.
 With a strong foundation in patient care and clinical practice, she is passionate about medical research as a means to enhance her professional development.
 Her goal is to bridge the gap between research and clinical application, striving to integrate evidence-based research into patient care for the best outcomes.